This is an easy vegan brownie recipe that is a quick blend and bake.

 This makes for a great after-school snack or to quench your after-dinner cravings.
 Because of the chickpeas, it is quite filling.
 If you add a scoop of my Healthy ice-cream on top, can you imagine, you will have had a delicious brownie sundae with almost no guilt by eating fruits and beans.
 How awesome it that???

-Share your comments down below or on my Facebook page.
+Share your comments down below.
 As always, I love to hear from all of you!!